 DGAM forecast performance - simulation results

-Our simulations explored the relative forecast performance of DGAMs (using mvgam) models versus static GAMs (using mgcv).
-The seasonal DGAM outperformed its GAM counterpart in terms of DRPS, providing better probabilistic forecasts in all comparisons (Figures 2; Figure S1).
-As expected, the correctly specified seasonal DGAM was the best performer when the dynamics were moderate compared to the seasonal magnitude, while the nonseasonal DGAM performed equally well under strong dynamics (Figure 2).
-The seasonal GAM was the worst performer in nearly all comparisons, though it did perform markedly better than the mis-specified nonseasonal DGAM under moderate dynamics and with no missing observations (Figure 2).
-Results were similar when inspecting DRPS as a function of the number of series, with no comparisons favouring the GAM over the DGAMs (Figure S1).
+Our simulations explored the relative forecast performance of DGAMs (using mvgam) models versus static and autoregressive GAMs (using mgcv).
+The seasonal DGAM outperformed its GAM counterparts in terms of DRPS, providing better probabilistic forecasts in all comparisons (Figure 2; Figure S2).
+As expected, the correctly specified seasonal DGAM was the best performer when the trend dynamics were moderate compared to the seasonal magnitude, while the nonseasonal DGAM performed equally well under strong trend dynamics (Figure 2).
+The static and autoregressive seasonal GAMs were the worst performers in nearly all comparisons (Figure 2).
+Results were similar when inspecting DRPS as a function of the number of series, although the two GAMs were more on-par with the DGAMs when only two series were used and dynamics were moderate (Figure S2).

 Comparisons of 90% interval coverages strongly favoured the two DGAMs (Figure 3).
-Intervals for the DGAMs frequently included 25 – 35% more of the out of sample observations than did the GAM intervals.
+Intervals for the DGAMs frequently included 25 – 35% more of the out of sample observations than did the intervals for the two GAMs.
 There was little distinction between the two DGAMs, even as the number of series and the strength of the underlying dynamics increased (Figure 3).
-Results were similar when inspecting 90% interval coverage as a function of missingness, with the DGAMs strongly outperforming the GAM (Figure S2).
+Results were similar when inspecting 90% interval coverage as a function of missingness, with the DGAMs strongly outperforming the GAM (Figure S3).

 DGAM and NEON tick abundance forecasts

 Our results suggested that Hyp3, which captured hierarchical seasonality by allowing individual plot-level seasonal patterns to deviate from global seasonality, was the best-performing model when forecasting I. scapularis nymphal abundance across NEON sites, while the null model that did not include seasonality was the worst-performing (Figure 4).
-Nominal coverages of 90% intervals were too high for most models (ranging from 92 – 98%), suggesting forecast intervals were generally wider than they needed to be (Figure 4).
-However, there was variation across plots in terms of forecast performance, suggesting that an ensemble forecast could improve importance (Figure S3).
-Inspection of PIT histograms(Simonis et al. 2021) revealed that all models apart from the null tended to overpredict to some degree (Figure S4).
-When conditioning on seasonality and the trend, I. scapularis abundances demonstrated a weak association with variation in cumulative growing degree days, with abundances tending to increase with increasing number of growing days prior to the tick season (Figure 5).
-Inspection of the latent dynamic components for the three seasonal models revealed strong positive within-site correlations for sites SCBI and SERC (Figure S5).
-Figure 5 shows example mvgam visualisations for a single plot, including estimated smooth functions, forecasts and dynamic trend estimates (along with their estimated uncertainties).
-Example mvgam visualisations of posterior checks for training (retrodictive) and forecast periods (predictive) are shown in Figure S6, which can indicate if a model is able to simulate time series that resemble key aspects of the observed data without notable discrepancies.
+Nominal coverages of 90% intervals were accurate for the three seasonal models (ranging from 88 – 90%), while the intervals for the null model were generally wider than they needed to be (100% coverage; Figure 4).
+However, there was variation across plots in terms of forecast performance, suggesting that an ensemble forecast could improve performance (Figure S4).
+Inspection of Probability Integral Transform (PIT) histograms, which should be uniform if predictions are evenly distributed about the truth (Simonis et al. 2021), revealed that all models tended to underpredict to some degree (left-skewed PIT histograms; Figure S5).
+Figure 5 shows example mvgam visualisations for a single plot, including estimated smooth functions, forecasts and dynamic trend estimates (along with their probabilistic uncertainties).
+When conditioning on seasonality and the trend, I. scapularis abundances demonstrated no apparent association with variation in cumulative growing degree days (Figure 5).
+Inspection of the latent dynamic components for the three seasonal models revealed strong positive within-site correlations for sites SCBI and SERC (Figure S6).
+Example mvgam visualisations of posterior checks for training (retrodictive) and forecast periods (predictive) are shown in Figure S7, which can indicate if a model is able to simulate time series that resemble key aspects of the observed data without notable discrepancies.
+Examples highlighting how smooth function and trend realisations can be plotted, which can improve interpretation of model assumptions, are shown in Figure S8.

 In agreement with the I. scapularis models, A. americanum abundance was also best predicted by the Hyp3 model.
-Example visualisations of estimated plot-level seasonal functions are shown in Figure 6, while a visualisation of estimated random effect intercept distributions is shown in Figure S7.
-Our model estimated that tick abundances in some plots (i.e. SERC_001) tend to show earlier peaks followed by rapid declines, while abundance in other plots (i.e. UKFS_003) follow a broader curve with a less obvious peak (Figure 6).
+Example visualisations of estimated plot-level seasonal functions are shown in Figure 6, while a visualisation of estimated random effect intercept distributions is shown in Figure S9.
+Our model estimated that tick abundances in some plots (i.e. SERC_001) tended to show earlier peaks around epidemiological week 24, while abundance in other plots (i.e. TALL_001) followed a broader curve with a peak around epidemiological week 30 (Figure 6).

 Quantifying uncertainty contributions among mvgam model components